bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   * Application ID
   * Active Directory key

-## More samples
+## Code sample
-For additional examples using Data Box, see [Getting Started with Azure Data Box](https://github.com/bkrishna-hari/azure-data-box-get-dotnet-started/blob/master/samples/MyVSProjects.zip?raw=true) in .NET.
-You can download the sample application and run it, or browse the code on GitHub.
+[Getting Started with Azure Data Box](https://github.com/bkrishna-hari/azure-data-box-get-dotnet-started/blob/master/samples/TutorialConsoleApplication.zip?raw=true) project in .NET.
+You can download the sample application and run it.

 ## Set up your development environment
 Set up your development environment in Visual Studio so you're ready to try examples in this guide.